gabrielantonyxaviour/egg-ai/README.md

 Looking to go long BTC at this level (95279) lots of confluence here so looking for a bounce (VAL, golden pocket, 4H OB)

+Also setting limit orders for this ONDO long.
+Entries @ 1.263, 1.177, 4H close under 1.11 for stops, TPs in yellow